 Betageri will be always known for Hulchul; a public arts and social activist platform used to reclaim public spaces through artistic expressions.
 Now that is something we don’t see every day.
 Art, images talking of everyday life on roadside walls, benches, The Bliss and Madness of Being Human and Bhog and Other Stories are some of his important works.

-A prominent face in the Malayalam cinema, Rima Kallingal is an actress and TV anchor and has acted in many Tamil and Malayalam films.
+Rima Kallingal, a prominent face in the Malayalam cinema, Rima Kallingal is an actress and TV anchor and has acted in many Tamil and Malayalam films.
 Born in 1984 in Kerala, she completed her schooling there and pursued her graduation in Journalism from Christ University, Bangalore.
 A dancer by profession, she has performed on several national and international stages and is also trained in martial arts.
 She made her acting debut with Ritu (Malayalam) in 2010 and rest is indeed history.
 She is a recipient of the Kerala State award for Best Actress in two years of her film debut.

-A talented film director, documentary maker and theatre person, KM Chaitanya is another person from the film industry who deserves mention here.
+KM Chaitanya, a talented film director, documentary maker and theatre person, KM Chaitanya is another person from the film industry who deserves mention here.
 He tasted success with his first feature film itself, Aa dinagalu (Kannada).
 It bagged several awards including the Filmfare Awards South for Best Director in 2007.

 With several awards for his other films, including Best Debutant Director by the South Indian Cinematographers’ Association, Chennai Film Fans Association, KM Chaitanya is a household name in the Kannada Film industry.

 He holds a Journalism degree from Christ University.